cbossi/zensical-playground/README.md

 Problem: When starting the live server without additional param, it cannot be invoked from the host system, since it only listens to `127.0.0.1`.
 This can be changed by running it with an additional parameter: `zensical serve -a 0.0.0.0:8000`.
 However, this completely breaks the live reload, also inside the container (most probably a bug in zensical).

 Solution: Creating a proxy from port `8000` to port `8001` inside the container by installing `socat` and using it like the following: `socat TCP-LISTEN:8001,fork,reuseaddr TCP:127.0.0.1:8000`.
 Then the port forwarding from container to host is done on port `8001` instead of `8000` (where `zensical serve` actually listens to).

+### Zensical `build` command does not terminate in combination with volume mount

+Problem: The `build` command of zensical does not terminate when used inside a folder mounted to the host.
+The site artifacts are created, but the command keeps running. (the same behavior is observed with this image, too: https://hub.docker.com/r/joshooaj/zensical)

+Solution: The content of the project is copied to a temporary folder not mounted to the host system.
+The `build` command is then executed in this temporary folder and finally the contentn is copied back to the mounted folder.